serialscriptr/HomeAssistantPS/README.md

 - Update all functions to better support -verbose parameter
 - Update majority of functions to support -whatif parameter
 - (Maybe) Provide specific functions for various home assistant service domains
-- (If possible) find a way to make Get-HACameraProxy useful within powershell

-# Using the module
+## Using the module
 You can download the module script and execute it to load the modules into memory on the fly by doing the following:
-> (new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/serialscriptr/HomeAssistantPS/master/HomeAssistant/0.1.0/HomeAssistant.psm1') | iex
+> (new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/serialscriptr/HomeAssistantPS/master/HomeAssistant/0.1.3/HomeAssistant.psm1') | iex

-Note that the above will throw an error because of the inclusion of 'Export-ModuleMember.'
-This can be ignored, just know that private functions of the module will also be exposed.

 You can also install the module to your computer by downloading a copy of the repo and copying the HomeAssistant folder to the "$HOME\Documents\PowerShell\Modules" folder on your computer